JosephOziel/Automated_Emails/README.md

 ## Enable LessSecureApps setting

-In your bronx science enable, click the following link and enable the setting. https://www.google.com/settings/security/lesssecureapps
+In your bronx science email, click the following link and enable the setting. https://www.google.com/settings/security/lesssecureapps

 ## Download the code